INSURANCE - CAR INSURANCE

-Tips on How to Get Cheap Car Insurance for College Students
+How To Get Cheap Car Insurance for College Students

 Fact checked

-4 ways college students can save on car insurance
+5 ways to save on car insurance for college students

-Before shopping for any discounts an insurance company may offer, consider these tips to lower car insurance for college students.
+Before shopping for any discounts an insurance company may offer, consider these tips to lower car insurance rates for yourself or your college student child.

 Keep your student on your insurance